 Mental Health Concerns

-If you’re experiencing tearfulness, hopelessness, chronic stress, loss of interest in normal activities, sleep disturbances, extreme mood swings, trouble concentrating, withdrawal from social situations, or unexplained weight loss/gain, it can be beneficial to speak to a psychiatrist.
+If you’re experiencing tearfulness, hopelessness, chronic stress, loss of interest in normal activities, sleep disturbances, extreme mood swings, trouble concentrating, withdrawal from social situations, unexplained weight loss/gain, or other mental health concerns, it can be beneficial to speak to a psychiatrist and receive a psychiatric evaluation.
+Ultimately, a proper psychiatric evaluation is crucial for ensuring an individual’s well-being and providing them with the care a person needs.

 Engaging in Risky Behaviors